TEALSK12/2nd-semester-introduction-to-computer-science/lesson_203_booleans_&_expressions.md

     2. Given written out rules, and turn them into Booleans
     3. Create a large expression using variables that describes you.
 4. Opportunities for more
-    1. If students are moving quickly, it is possible to introduce the concepts of booleans here.
-Discuss how students would represent binary (0s and 1s).
-In practice these translate to True and False.
-Convert numbers to boolean, and booleans to number.
+    1. If students are moving quickly, opportunity to go over truth tables (or ask them to think about De Morgan's Law)

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_203.html